NCBI-Hackathons/svcompare/README.md

 ************************************
 ## Installation
-svcompare compare tool can be in installed at the root system level or at the user local.
+svcompare tool can be in installed at the root system level or at the user local.

 1. clone the repository
 2. gunzip svcompare.zip